w3f/Grants-Program/applications/uke.md

 Longer Term Goals

-- Develop Human DNS and Account Ruling Pallets for common Substrate use
+- Develop separate Identity, Account Filter, & Messaging Pallets for common Substrate use.
+- Implement a encrypted pub-sub protocol directly into the Substrate node.
-- Develop appropriate modules for business use
+- Develop client-side appropriate modules for business use
 - "Disappearing", or temporary secure messaging
 - Optional payment integrations for users, if applicable
 - Custom Substrate Uke network implementation for private or public use